armory/docs-cdaas/content/en/deployment/overview.md

 ---
-title: "Deployment Strategies in Armory CD-as-a-Service"
+title: Deployment Overview
-linktitle: "Deployment Strategies"
+linktitle: Overview
 weight: 1
-no_list: true
 description: >
-  Learn how Armory Continuous Deployment-as-a-Service implements Canary and Blue/Green strategies.
+  Learn about deployment targets and strategies that you can use with Armory CD-as-a-Service.
+Deploy to Kubernetes using blue/green or canary strategies.
-categories: ["Deployment", "Concepts"]
+categories: ["Canary Analysis", "Features", "Concepts"]
-tags: ["Deployment", "Strategies",
-"Canary", "Blue/Green"]
+tags: ["Deploy Strategy", "Canary", "Blue/Green", "Kubernetes"]
 ---

 ## Kubernetes deployment overview